EDC-Free Europe Website Redesign

 EDC-Free Europe is a coalition of public interest groups representing more than 70 environmental, health, women’s and consumer groups across Europe who share a concern about hormone disrupting chemicals (EDCs) and their impact on our health and wildlife.

 The organisation got in touch with us, because they were looking for a redesign of their website, complete with rebranding.
-While the EDC-Free Europe made great strides in creating reports, campaigning lawmakers and creating an international coalition, their message didn’t go as well as they wanted through their online channels.
+While the EDC-Free Europe made great strides in creating reports, campaigning lawmakers and creating an international coalition, their message didn’t show as well as they wanted through their website.
 This is where we started.